Symmetric powers of algebraic and tropical curves: a non-Archimedean perspective: Introduction

 \subsection{An alternative to Theorem \ref{thm_skeleton=symmetricpower}}

 A slightly different version of Theorem \ref{thm_skeleton=symmetricpower} has appeared in \cite{Shen_Lefschetz} en route to the proof of a non-Archimedean Lefschetz hyperplane theorem for the the locus of effective divisors in the Picard group.
 In \cite[Section 6]{Shen_Lefschetz} the author first identifies the non-Archimedean skeleton of the $d$-fold product $X^d$ with the $d$-fold product using Berkovich's skeleton construction in \cite{Berkovich_analytic} and then shows that the deformation retraction is naturally $S_n$-invariant.
 This implies that the skeleton of the quotient $X_d^{an}=(X^d)^{an}/S_n$ is equal to $\Gamma_d$ as a set.
 We refer the reader to \cite{BrownMazzon} for more details on skeletons associated to products of degenerations.

-The resulting polyhedral structure on the skeleton constructed in \cite{Shen_Lefschetz}, however, is not the one we introduce in Section \ref{section_sympow} below, since it would have to take into account self-gluings of the polyhedra (quite like a generalized cone complex in \cite{AbramovichCaporasoPayne} or a cone stack in \cite{CavalieriChanUlirschWise_tropstack}).
+The resulting polyhedral structure on the skeleton constructed in \cite{Shen_Lefschetz}, however, is not the one we introduce in Section \ref{section_sympow} below.

-In this article we prefer our approach via the explicit model $\calX_d$, since its modular interpretation simplifies the construction of the tropicalization map and the combinatorial stratification of its special fiber "explains" where the a priori only intrinsically defined polyhedral structure on $\Gamma_d$ is coming from.
+In this article we prefer our approach via the explicit model $\overline{\Div}_d^+(\calX)$, since its modular interpretation simplifies the construction of the tropicalization map and the combinatorial stratification of its special fiber "explains" where the a priori only intrinsically defined polyhedral structure on $\Gamma_d$ is coming from.